New Mexico Boat Registration Fees, MVD Renewal & License Rules (2026)

 Late Penalty Operating an unregistered vessel is a violation subject to fines

-Fees verified from official New Mexico State Parks Division / Taxation and Revenue Department Motor Vehicle Division (MVD) data.
-Last updated: 2026-03-13.
+Fees are based on the listed New Mexico State Parks Division / Taxation and Revenue Department Motor Vehicle Division (MVD) source and may not include local or county surcharges.
+Last content review: 2026-05-01.
 Data year: 2026.

 Registration Process in New Mexico